mohinisharma-04/demo-project/README.md

 # demo-project
-This is my First GitHub project.
+This is my First Git project.
+Author- Mohini Sharma